Ja'Marr Chase Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Season Stats

-- With 12 targets in the red zone this season, Chase has been on the receiving end of 21.1% of his team's 57 red zone pass attempts.
+- Chase has hauled in 79 balls, with a team-best 1,429 receiving yards plus 13 touchdowns.
+He has been targeted 124 times, and is averaging 89.3 yards per game.

-- The Bengals have called a pass in 55.7% of their plays from scrimmage this year while staying on the ground 44.3% of the time.
+- The Bengals have thrown the football in 55.7% of their plays from scrimmage this year while running the ball 44.3% of the time.
 This offensive attack ranks fifth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Browns.